abdallalita/Time-Series/README.md

 Confirms that large movements occur more often than under a normal distribution.

 ### Modeling with GARCH(1,1), diagnostics and assumption Checks
-Simple yet effective baseline model where variance depends on both past shocks (ARCH term) and past volatility (GARCH term).
+Its a Simple yet effective baseline model where variance depends on both past shocks (ARCH term) and past volatility (GARCH term).
 After fitting the GARCH(1,1) model, it is necessary to verify that the model adequately explains the volatility structure of the data.
 The following diagnostics were performed:

 **1. Autocorrelation of Standardized Squared Residual**